radzionc/crypto/product/trading-history/README.md

    ```
 3. **Open** your browser and visit `http://localhost:3000`.

-Enjoy tracking your ETH and WETH trades!
+Enjoy tracking your crypto trades across ETH and BTC assets!